firestormforum/firestorm/README.md

 <http://firestorm-dogfood.herokuapp.com>.

-[The design document](design/README.md) is a good place to start reading if you're unfamiliar with th eproject.
+[The design document](design/README.md) is a good place to start reading if you're unfamiliar with the project.

 ## Patrons